-Students in grades 5-8 may use cell phones before or after school only and should silence them and keep them in their lockers during school hours.
-Although Middle School students are permitted to bring cell phones to school, they may lack the maturity to properly manage and navigate potential challenges and risks, and the school advises against cell phone use by 5th and 6th graders.
-Students may not call out or receive incoming messages or phone calls during school hours for any reason.
-Cell phones seen during the school day will be confiscated by the teacher or administrator and given to the Dean.
-Younger students are not allowed to have cell phones at school; cell phones will be confiscated if seen with younger children, and we will contact parents.
+Students in grades 5 through 8 who do bring cell phones and smart watches to school may use them before or after school only and should silence them and keep them in their lockers during school hours.
+Students may not send or receive calls or messages during school hours for any reason.
+Any student who needs to contact parents during the school day may request a pass to the office where a short phone call may be made.
+Cell phones seen during the school day will be confiscated by staff and given to the Dean.
 Also see the section on Confiscated Items.

-Cell Phone Cameras & Digital Cameras
+Cell Phone Cameras and Digital Cameras

-Students are not allowed to take pictures of or record anyone on school grounds without first asking that person for permission.
-Cell phones and cameras may not be used in bathrooms or locker rooms.
+Students are not allowed to take pictures of or record anyone on school grounds without first asking the subject of the photo for permission.
+No cameras or devices with cameras may be used in bathrooms or locker rooms.
 Students who take inappropriate pictures or make inappropriate recordings of others will be subject to disciplinary action.